YouTransactor-SAS/mPOS-SDK-Android/README.md

 ### 1. General Architecture

-This section describes the general YouTransactor MPOS Android SDK architecture.
-The Integrator is able to use the UCubeAPI interface and call RPC commands.
+This diagrams describes the general YouTransactor MPOS Android SDK architecture.
+Only the uCubeAPI methods and the RPC commands are public and you can call them.

 ![Capture general_archi](https://user-images.githubusercontent.com/59020462/80593040-bf392000-8a20-11ea-8fa8-155eb42b6f1f.png)